ImbueProgram/imbue-program-docs/program/README.md

 The subjects include theory, external references and video tutorials.
 You can choose the order and the speed of your learning, but you must submit your exercises to level up.

+## Learning System
+Main characteristics:
+- Peer to peer
+- PBL (Project based learning)
+- Continous Feedback
+- Mentored
+- Online access

+We follow a peer to peer education, our students become teachers to other students, and by doing so the learning becomes faster.
+PBL (project based learning) approach to education in a

+## Slack Channels
+To communicate with other students and mentors we use [Slack](slack.com).
+Slack is a communication tool that can be used for chats, videocalls and much more, thanks to it's integrations with other platforms.
+Create an account by joining to [Imbue Program Slack](https://imbueprogram.slack.com).

 ## Point System